farm-fe/rfcs/rfcs/002-runtime-module-management/rfc.md

 #### Plugin registration

-Plugins have to be registered before entry point module is loaded, or a plugin will not able to access every module's activities, to avoid that, plugin register method will throw error after entry point module has been initialized.
+Plugins must be registered before the entry point module is loaded, or a plugin will not be able to access every module's activities.
+To avoid that, the plugin register method will throw an error after the entry point module has been initialized.

 ```js
 // pseudo code